Immaculate Heart High School (Los Angeles)

-Immaculate Heart Middle & High School is a private, Catholic, college preparatory day school for young women grades 6-12.
-The school is located in the Los Feliz neighborhood in Los Angeles, California, United States, at the intersection of Franklin Avenue and Western Avenue.
+Immaculate Heart Middle & High School is a private, Catholic, college preparatory day school for girls grades 6-12 in Los Angeles, California, United States.
+The school is located in the Los Feliz neighborhood, at the base of Griffith Park.
 There are approximately 200 students in the middle school (grades 6–8) and over 550 in the high school (grades 9–12).

 History

 The school is located in the Archdiocese of Los Angeles.
 It was founded by the Sisters of the Immaculate Heart of Mary in 1906 as a girl's day and boarding school.
 Although the school remains on its original site, much of the original Spanish Mission style convent, classrooms and boarders' dormitories were torn down in 1973.
 The graduation ceremony for the senior class is traditionally held at the Hollywood Bowl.
 By far the majority of its more than 10,000 graduates have continued their education at colleges and universities across the country.
 They have served as artists, musicians, educators, journalists, doctors, lawyers, judges, and stars of stage and screen.